Weather Averages for Malta in January

 10th January 2015 to 24th January 2015

-For two weeks in January, Malta celebrates the Baroque architecture which is found in abundance throughout Valletta with the Valletta International Baroque Festival.
-During this event, Valletta steps back in time with acts performing period music concerts of the time of the original architecture throughout the city.
+For two weeks in January, Malta celebrates the Baroque architecture, which is found in abundance throughout Valletta, with the Valletta International Baroque Festival.
+During this event, Valletta steps back in time with acts performing period music concerts of the time of the original architecture in various venues, including Teatru Manoel, St. John's Co-Cathedral, the President's Palace, La Sacra Infermeria, St. Publius Church and Ta' Ġieżu Church.

 Feast of St Anthony the Abbot